-In 2000, Congress enacted legislation that expanded the role of the private sector, allowing entities to participate in conducting research and development of new insurance products and features.
+In 2000, the Agriculture Risk Protection Act (ARPA) allowed Congress to enact legislation that expanded the role of the private sector, allowing entities to participate in conducting research and development of new insurance products and features.
 With the expansion of the contracting and partnering authority, RMA can enter into contracts or create partnerships for research and development of new and innovative insurance products.

-Authority was added to allow the Board of Directors to create an expert review panel to provide assistance to the board in evaluating new insurance products for feasibility and actuarial soundness.
+Authority was added to allow the Board of Directors to create an expert review panel to aid the board in evaluating new insurance products for feasibility and actuarial soundness.
 ARPA also increased premium subsidy levels to farmers to encourage greater participation and included provisions designed to reduce fraud, waste and abuse.